 So let’s get on with today’s main course, a Sysco dividend stock analysis.

 Sysco is a global leader in selling, marketing and distributing food and non-food products.
 Their primary customers are restaurants, healthcare facilities, educational institutions, and lodging establishments.

 The company is comprised of four business groups:

-Broadline is the largest.
-It distributes a full line of food and non-food products to independent restaurants, chain restaurants, in addition to healthcare and educational facilities across the US.
+US Broadline is the largest.
+It distributes a full line of food and non-food products to independent restaurants, chain restaurants, healthcare institutions and educational facilities across the US.